Avaiga/taipy-doc/docs/relnotes.md

    - The data node of a scenario or a pipeline can now be accessed at the scenario or pipeline level.
    - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
-   - A submitted job can now be cancelled and prevent from running.
-If the job has already been run, meaning a subprocess has already been dispatched to execute said job, the job can still be cancelled, but the subprocess will keep running until finished.
-   - When cancelling a job, the subsequent jobs of the cancelled job will be set to ABANDONED and will not be run.
+   - A submitted job can be cancelled.
+The subsequent jobs are abandoned.

 ## Community edition: 1.1